dzucconi/use-audiate/README.md

 - Chrome has recently [changed their autoplaying media policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes).
 It is confusing/unpredictable and detecting ability to autoplay is inconsistent.
 - You have an app that autoplays audio immediately and want to give some indication to the user.
 - You touch devices to be detected and present a UI element that when tapped enables audio and begins playback.
+- You probably shouldn't: Just build some kind of interaction into your app that triggers the playback.

 ## Installation